 Each STARS credit in the Technical Manual includes the following details:

 STARS credits were initially developed in large part by reviewing campus sustainability assessments, sustainability reports from businesses, and other sustainability rating and ranking systems.
 The current version of STARS incorporates feedback and suggestions from hundreds of diverse stakeholders and experts.
 For more information see previous versions of the STARS Technical Manual and the Technical Development Policy.

 The STARS governance structure collectively strives to ensure that each credit is objective, measurable, and actionable.
 STARS is designed to incorporate the full spectrum of sustainability achievement, and upper levels of achievement represent highly ambitious, long-term goals.
 Therefore there are some credits for which few, if any, institutions will achieve full points currently.

 Given the diversity of higher education institutions, each STARS credit should be appropriate for most institution types.
 In order to accommodate this diversity, some STARS credits do not include detailed specifications but are instead flexible or open.
 In other cases, credits include an applicability criterion, so that the credits only apply to certain types of institutions.
 By following this approach, institutions are not penalized when they do not earn credits that they could not possibly earn due to their circumstances.

 Credits vary in the number of points they are worth.
 Points were allocated by a panel of STARS Steering Committee members and AASHE staff using the following considerations:

-As these questions indicate, the focus in allocating points was on the impact, not the difficulty, of earning the credit.
+As these questions indicate, the focus in allocating points is on the impact, not the difficulty, of earning each credit.
 Some sustainability initiatives may be very difficult to implement but yield negligible impacts.
 Conversely, some generally easier projects have significant impacts.
 Assigning points based on the difficulty of earning a credit would create a perverse incentive for institutions to focus on the difficult projects or initiatives, which may not have the most meaningful impact.